Do you know when the first camera was invented? Or who created it?

 Film history is a funny thing.
 See, the invention of the movie camera was a huge event but was sort of sidelined as a carnival attraction.
 At the time, no one knew that it would be such a formative experience for the human race.
+And none of this would have been possible without cameras being invented.

 Today, I want to go into the history of the invention, its impact, and learn about who created it.